 It is hard to say the ideal time to stay in the lagoon as it is very much a personal choice.
 The first two times I went I spent maybe an hour in the lagoon.
 The most recent I was with 3 girlfriends and we ended up in there for about 3 hours!
 Serious prune fingers!

-Blue Lagoon Geothermal Spa Iceland – The Facilities
+4. Blue Lagoon Iceland Premium Package – The Facilities

-I will just review the women’s facilities!
+I will just review the women’s change facilities at the Blue Lagoon!
 When you come into the change area there is a long corridor.
 Along the corridor are little open areas with lockers and a low seat for changing.
 If a locker is open and empty it is for you!
 The wristband you have been given will lock and open your locker.
 Store your shoes outside of this area.

 Put on your bathers and your bathrobe and flipflops as if you were going to any pool.
 You are then asked to wash without bathers before getting in the pool.
 The good news for my more modest readers is that there are individual shower cubicles!